durée moyenne des règles

 Time to read 10 min

-Are your periods unusually long this month?
-Or on the contrary, did your flow last barely two days?
-What is the average period length anyway?
+Do your periods seem unusually long this month?
+Or on the contrary, did your bleeding last barely 2 days?
+What is the average length of a period normally?

-Today, we’re tackling a question we’ve all asked at least once: how long should your period last?
-When should you be concerned?
-And what do short or, conversely, long periods mean?
-What’s the impact on your menstrual cycle or ovulation?
+Today, we’re tackling a question we’ve all asked ourselves at least once: how long should a period last?
+When should you start worrying?
+And what do short periods or, on the contrary, long periods reveal?
+What impact does this have on the menstrual cycle or even on ovulation?

-The length of your period varies from woman to woman, and even from cycle to cycle for the same woman.
-It can definitely be a bit confusing at times!
+The length of your period varies from one woman to another, but also from one cycle to the next in the same woman.
+And that can be a bit unsettling at times!

-The average—or “normal”—duration is between 3 and 8 days.
-That’s a pretty wide range!
-Let’s talk about periods, menstrual flow, duration, menstrual and hormonal cycles, and women’s health
+The average, or “normal,” duration is between 3 and 8 days.
+That’s quite a wide range!
+Let’s talk about periods, menstrual flow, duration, the menstrual and hormonal cycle, and women’s health.

-You’ll learn to interpret your body’s signals, recognize hormonal or lifestyle influences, and distinguish harmless changes from warning signs you shouldn’t ignore.
-An essential read for turning discomfort into knowledge and finally experiencing your cycle with peace of mind.
+You’ll learn how to decode your body’s signals, spot hormonal or lifestyle-related influences, and tell the difference between harmless variations and warning signs you shouldn’t ignore.
+An essential read to turn discomfort into knowledge and finally experience your cycle with complete peace of mind.

 Periods, often a source of questions, mark the start of a new menstrual cycle.
-Did you know that the duration of bleeding can vary without being abnormal?
+Did you know that the length of bleeding can vary without being abnormal?

 So what exactly is a period?

-Periods are the shedding of the uterine lining (the endometrium) when fertilization does not occur.
-This natural process, from puberty to menopause, marks the end of one menstrual cycle and the start of a new one.
-The endometrium, thickened by estrogen and progesterone, breaks down in the absence of pregnancy, causing bleeding.
+Periods correspond to the shedding of the uterine lining (the endometrium) when fertilisation does not occur.
+This natural process in a woman’s body (from puberty to menopause) marks the end of one menstrual cycle and the beginning of a new one.
+The endometrium, which has thickened under the effect of oestrogen and progesterone, breaks down in the absence of pregnancy, causing bleeding.

-Bleeding usually lasts between 3 and 8 days, with an average of 5 days.
+Bleeding generally lasts between 3 and 8 days, with an average of 5 days.
 However, periods lasting 2 to 7 days are still considered normal.
-The key takeaway: there’s no set duration—every body is different.
+The key thing to remember is this: there is no single “right” duration—every body reacts differently.

-A menstrual flow that lasts only 2 days or up to 8 days can be perfectly healthy, especially if it happens occasionally.
+Finally, a **menstrual flow** shortened to 2 days or extended to 8 days can be perfectly healthy, especially if it only happens occasionally.

-The average amount of blood lost during a period ranges from 6 to 70 ml (quite a range!), with the heaviest flow usually in the first two days.
+The average volume of blood lost over a period ranges from 6 to 70 ml (quite a wide range again), with heavier intensity during the first 2 days.
 Variations are common depending on:

-from birth control (some pills make periods almost nonexistent, while copper IUDs make them heavier and longer),
+from birth control (some pills make periods barely noticeable, while a copper IUD makes them heavier and longer),

-or lifestyle changes (intense exercise, emotional shock, stress, or even a simple cold can disrupt your period).
+or lifestyle changes (high-intensity sports, emotional shock, stress, or even a simple cold can disrupt periods).

-If your period lasts more than 8 days and/or is accompanied by unusual pain (more than the usual period cramps), consult a doctor, gynecologist, or midwife.
-This isn’t being dramatic.
-It helps rule out causes like fibroids or polycystic ovary syndrome, also known as PCOS.
+If your period lasts more than 8 days and/or comes with unusual pain (more than your usual period cramps), see a doctor, a gynecologist or a midwife.
+This appointment is not a whim.
+It will help rule out causes such as fibroids or polycystic ovary syndrome, the well-known PCOS.

-The menstrual cycle and its impact on the length of your period
+The menstrual cycle and its impact on how long your period lasts

-A closer look at the 4 phases of the cycle
+The 4 phases of the cycle under the microscope

-The female hormonal menstrual cycle has four distinct phases, each affecting the length and intensity of your period.
+The female hormonal menstrual cycle has four distinct phases, each influencing the length and intensity of your period.
 We’ve already covered this on the blog (feel free to check out our dedicated articles):

-The menstrual phase marks the beginning of the cycle with the shedding of the endometrium, usually lasting 3 to 7 days on average.
+The menstrual phase marks the start of the cycle with the shedding of the endometrium, lasting on average 3 to 7 days.

 The follicular phase:

-Next comes the follicular phase, during which estrogen stimulates the thickening of the uterine lining.
+Next comes the follicular phase, during which oestrogen stimulates the thickening of the uterine lining.
 This phase lasts 13 to 14 days in a 28-day cycle.

 Ovulation:

-Around day 14, the mature egg is released thanks to an LH surge.
+Around day 14, the mature egg is released thanks to a surge in LH.

 And the luteal phase:

-It prepares the uterus for a potential pregnancy through progesterone.
-If implantation fails, the drop in hormones triggers menstruation.
+It prepares the uterus for a possible pregnancy thanks to progesterone.
+If implantation doesn’t occur, the hormonal drop triggers your period.

-All these stages are triggered by a finely tuned mechanism of various hormone secretions, especially in the brain.
+All these stages are triggered by a finely tuned chain of different hormone secretions, particularly in the brain.

 durée règles